 But I’m jaded towards that stuff.
 It gets people bound up on a cliff of hope for years, perpetually expecting the amazing any moment.
 It gets their souls pinned on future things.
 Then they wake up years later and…still nothing.

 I believe God cares about the things that matter to us (at least those which aren’t sins).
 I believe we serve a kind-hearted Savior, the kind who did not mind rustling up some wine for a wedding that ran out.
 And he does realize dreams, albeit in his own time and way.

 And not a small or frivolous one.
 It’s nothing less than the great mission ever issued…the fight to save souls.

 Thousands plunge daily into hell.
-That simple fact ought to snap us out of our moment, sober us up like a dash of water to the face.
+That simple fact ought to snap us out of our moment, sober us up like a dash of water to the face, throw our dull pursuits into sharp relief.
 We live in a crisis of eternity.
 There is a war on – Paul uses that imagery unapologetically and unpoetically.
 We are soldiers.
 That does not stop being reality because we dislike it, or because it’s inconvenient, or even because we’re hurting.
 It’s the intrusive, unyielding nature of war, bending us all under its iron tread, and for the time being, we have to learn to live with it.

 It should come as no surprise, then, that our dreams must take a back seat.

 Besides…we happen to serve a great Commanding Officer.

 No one serving in the military gets mixed up in civilian matters, for his aim is to please his commanding officer.
 (2 Tim.
 2:4)